turingschool/mod-0-curriculum/session5/index.md

   * Keep up the hard work
   * Keep asking questions in your cohort channels
   * Ellen, Bob and I are still around if you need us
-  * Capstone is due tomorrow at 6!
+  * Capstone is due the 25th at 6pm (see your mod 0 calendar)

+* Learning to code is much more like exercise than epiphanies

 > Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 capstone are the ones that usually struggle for at least the first half of the mod."